-I (insert full name), Student/ Staff ID Number wish to o withdraw my consent to the processing of my: Please e tick all that apply Perso nal Data that the College has recorded, in the following categories: a) Personal details including name, address, date of birth etc. \Box b) Use of photographs for promotional purposes \Box c) Use of other Personal Data for promotional purposes \Box Specia al category data that the College has recorded, in the following categories: a) Race, religion, ethnic origin \Box b) Health and medical matters \Box c) Sexual orientation and sex life \Box d) Political, religious or trade union membership information \Box e) Criminal convictions/offences Other information Please state which department, you would like to withdraw consent from: Department: Signature: Date: Please note the College may not require consent for the processing of some data e.g. in order to fulfil its statutory obligations.
+I (insert full name), Student/ Staff ID Number wish to withdraw my consent to the processing of my: Please tick all that apply Personal Data that the College has recorded, in the following categories: a) Personal details including name, address, date of birth etc. \Box b) Use of photographs for promotional purposes \Box c) Use of other Personal Data for promotional purposes \Box Special category data that the College has recorded, in the following categories: a) Race, religion, ethnic origin b) Health and medical matters \Box c) Sexual orientation and sex life \Box d) Political, religious or trade union membership information \Box e) Criminal convictions/offences Other information Discos state which department, you would like to withdraw concept from: Please state which department, you would like to withdraw consent from: Department: Signature: Date: Please note the College may not require consent for the processing of some data e.g. in order to fulfil its statutory obligations.

-Ref - Data Protection Policy Issue Date - August 2022 Page - 17 of 22 Review Date - August 2023
+Ref - Data Protection Policy Issue Date - December 2023 Page - 17 of 22 Review Date - December 2024